oresttokovenko/RetailFlow/README.md

 1. AWS Account
 2. AWS CLI (installed and configured)
+3. Create a Snowflake account and note down the account_id, username and password
-3. Docker
+4. Docker
-4. docker-compose
+5. docker-compose
-5. Terraform
+6. Terraform

 You can install these requirements using the following command: `brew install docker docker-compose awscli terraform`